ChatGPT is the most popular AI chatbot in the world, but despite what many believe, it isn’t the only option out there.

 - No real-time internet access on the free plan

-Created by Microsoft-backed startup OpenAI, ChatGPT has been powered by the GPT family of large language models throughout its public existence – first by GPT-3, but subsequently by GPT-3.5 and GPT-4.
-GPT-5 is not expected to be released for some time, however.
+Created by OpenAI, ChatGPT has been powered by the GPT family of large language models throughout its public existence.
+Currently, the free version of the chatbot is powered by GPT-5 mini, with paid versions using the full-on GPT-5.

 ChatGPT is most people’s go-to conversational chatbot for a good reason — but that’s also its biggest downside — the site sometimes goes down due to the immense amount of traffic it’s having to deal with, which leads users to be presented with immovable error codes.